columnflow/columnflow/docs/user_guide/02_03_transition.md

 1. If you are interested in creating plots showing the effect of one **or multiple** shifts in the same graph, use the `cf.PlotShiftedVariables1D` task.
 2. If you want to plot the effect of a single up or down variation of a single shift, use the `cf.PlotShiftedVariablesPerShift1D` task (formerly known as `cf.PlotShiftedVariables1D`)

+## Miscellaneous smaller updates

+- The `SelectorStepsMixin` was removed and its functionality was moved into the standard {py:class}`~columnflow.tasks.framework.mixins.SelectorClassMixin` and {py:class}`~columnflow.tasks.framework.mixins.SelectorMixin` classes.
+- `columnflow.util.InsertableDict` was removed in favor of `law.util.InsertableDict`.